yegor256/blog/_posts/2018/may/2018-05-08-open-source-attributes.md

 to read their own code, let alone someone else's, it definitely isn't.

-"Take it from GitHub" is not a polite way to treat us&mdash;your fellow programmers&mdash;anymore.
+"Take it from GitHub" is not a polite way to treat us---your fellow programmers---anymore.
 It was, twenty years ago, but now we have repositories.
 You have to distribute your product as an "artifact" through one of those public repositories, and make it possible for us to fetch it